Velocidex/velociraptor-docs/content/docs/server_automation/server_api/_index.md

 ```

 After this change the server will report on the logs that the API
-server is not listening on all interfaces.
+server is now listening on all interfaces.

 ```text
 [INFO] 2021-11-07T01:57:26+10:00 Starting gRPC API server on 0.0.0.0:8001